Relative Measurement and Extrapolation of the Scintillation Quenching Factor of $\alpha$-Particles in Liquid Argon using DEAP-3600 Data: Extrapolation of the quenching factor

 Also shown in Fig.~\ref{fig:LindQF} is the result of a cross-check calculation of the nuclear QF where the electronic and nuclear stopping power values are taken from SRIM (The Stopping and Range of Ions in Matter)-2013~\cite{Ziegler1985} as shown in Fig.~\ref{fig:stopping_power_compare}.
 The deposited energy is calculated in steps of 1~nm along the path of the $\alpha$-particle track.
 SRIM calculates the separate electronic and nuclear stopping powers of the $\alpha$ particle; this accounts for the amount of energy transferred to atomic electrons and nuclei directly, but does not account for the subsequent scatters and the final state distribution of the energy deposited.
 The resulting nuclear QF curve for $\alpha$-particles in LAr is calculated using Eq.~\ref{eq:Lind-styleEq}.

 In the present study, the values of the nuclear QF obtained using TRIM simulations are used in the combined QF calculation of Section~\ref{subsec:comb_results}.
 The nuclear QF values from TRIM are about 2\% to 6\% higher than the values obtained using the SRIM stopping power in the range 10--60 keV.
 This difference decreases with increasing $\alpha$ energy and becomes less than 1\% from around 300 keV.
+The stopping power calculation from SRIM deviates from the experimental data points by a maximum of approximately 10\% for helium ions within an argon gas target~\cite{SRIM-TRIM}.
+Therefore, the relative uncertainty $\sigma_{\rm rel}$ is considered as 10\% here.
+The nuclear QF uncertainty is calculated using Eq.~\ref{eq:Lind-styleEqUnc} and shown in gray colored band in Fig.~\ref{fig:LindQF}.